cjdbarlow/Part-One/time-constants.md

 * Relevant when modeling a process using exponential functions
     * Remember an **exponential function** is a curve where **the rate of change is proportional to the current value**

-For a quantity that decreases overtime, the general case is:
+For a quantity that decreases[^1] overtime, the general case is:

 $$ y = y_0e^{-kt} $$, where:
 * $$y_0$$ is the value of $$y$$ at $$t=0$$